billperegoy/elmconf-2017/README.md

 ## Talk Details
-I plan to start this talk with a tongue-in-cheek history of the internet based around the premise that for years we didn't have enough cat GIFs, and now that we do, we have a major problem keeping them sorted into suitable taxonomies. 'll also describe the new need for better tools to categorize cats.
+I plan to start this talk with a tongue-in-cheek history of the internet based around the premise that for years we didn't have enough cat GIFs, and now that we do, we have a major problem keeping them sorted into suitable taxonomies.
+I'll also describe the new need for better tools to categorize cats.

 I'll next outline the steps for building the application to fix this problem and describe its architecture — which uses Elm on the frontend, Phoenix and Elixir on the backend and makes extensive use of Phoenix channels to provide real-time updates.